-Space charge density distributions are shown in Fig. 5 for an EHD gas pump with the same applied voltages.
+Space charge density distributions are shown in Fig. 5 for an EHD gas pump with three different sizes of grounded plate at the same applied voltage.
 The charge density displayed is also normalized with its value at the electrode tips.
-As observed, space charges are centered around the electrode tips and spread downwards to the grounded plate at both top and bottom stages.
+As observed, space charges are centered at the electrode tips and spread downwards to the grounded plate.
 Their density reduces significantly when moving away from the wire tip.
-With an increase in the applied voltage, space charges are further confined to a smaller region at the tip.
-It is interesting to observe that space charges fill up the entire region between the electrode tips and the grounded plate as a lower voltage.
-However, at an applied voltage of 26 kV and 28 kV, space charges are highly concentrated at the electrode tips, and their density reduces dramatically within a short distance away from the tips.
+With an increase in the applied voltage, space charges are further confined to a smaller region at the tip and their density reduces dramatically within a short distance away from the tips.
+It is interesting to observe that space charges are only present between the emitting and grounded electrodes

-Figure 6 depicts the velocity profile inside the channel.
-In this figure, the x- axis represents the channel width so that the locations of x = 0 and x = 4 inch refer to the channel walls.
+Figure 6 shows the velocity profile inside the channel.
+In this figure, the x-axis represents the channel width so that the locations of x=0 and x=4 in. refer to the channel walls.
 The velocity profile looks like an inverted parabola, which is the opposite of a fully developed velocity profile for forced flows inside a channel.
 This is mainly due to the fact that the emitting electrode was embedded in the channel wall.
-The corona wind produced by these electrodes behaves like a wall jet, leading to the maximum air velocity occurring near the wall.
-This feature is more pronounced when the applied voltage increases ( $V_o \ge 24$ kV).
-However, when the applied voltage is low ( $V_o = 20$ kV), the velocity profile is fairly uniform across the channel.
-Although one would anticipate a symmetrical velocity profile, one observes that the velocity at x = 0.5 in. is actually higher than that at x = 3.5 in.
+The corona wind produced behaves like a wall jet, leading to the maximum air velocity occurring near the wall.
+This feature is more pronounced when the applied voltage increases ($V_o \ge 24 \text{ kV}$).
+However, when the applied voltage is low ($V_o = 20 \text{ kV}$), the velocity profile is fairly uniform across the channel.
+Although one would anticipate a symmetrical velocity profile, the velocity at x=0.5 in. is actually higher than that at x=3.5 in.
 This asymmetric velocity profile is caused by the presence of the velocity measuring probe, which has adversely disturbed the flow.
 In addition, the induced airflow velocity increases with an increase in the applied voltage.
-The highest velocity measured in this configuration is as high as 1.5 m/s.
-These velocities are measured at the cross-section z = 1 in. downstream from the grounded plate at the bottom stage.
-The same features hold for other cross-section levels (z = 2.5 inch and z = 4 inch).
+The highest velocity measured in this configuration is as high as 1.6 m/s.
+These velocities are measured at the cross-section z=1 in. downstream from the grounded plate.
+The same features hold for other cross section levels.